Sicily is one of those incredible destinations where you can visit at any time of year.

 Without the blistering heat of the summer, spring is a wonderful time to enjoy a spot of hiking around Mount Etna or Madonie Regional Natural Park.
-There are also many archaeological sites that are nice to walk around at this balmy time of year.
+Many archaeological sites are nice to walk around at this balmy time of year.

-Generally, the best time to visit Sicily for great weather and fewer crowds is the shoulder season in May and June.
-This is when the weather starts to get hotter, but the summer holidaymakers have not yet arrived—making it the perfect time to explore Sicily’s coastline when it’s less crowded, and to get the best deals on luxury villas and accommodation.
+Generally, the best time to visit Sicily for great weather and fewer crowds is May and June’s shoulder season.
+This is when the weather starts to get hotter.
+Still, the summer holidaymakers have not yet arrived—making it the perfect time to explore Sicily’s coastline when it’s less crowded, and to get the best deals on luxury villas and accommodation.
 If you’re looking for lovely beach weather, plan your trip in mid to late June.

 Expect highs of 18°C in April, average highs of 21°C in May and highs of 25°C in June.
-The weather goes through a transition from the start to the end of the spring, with sea temperatures still chilly in April but warming up for the perfect dipping conditions by June.
+The weather goes through a transition from the start to the end of the spring, with sea temperatures still chilly in April but warming up for June’s perfect dipping conditions.

 If you’re lucky enough to catch the island at Easter, you’ll witness something exceptional.
 Although it can get bustling during this holiday, Easter week promises events in every town and city.
 There will be something happening in Alcamo, Caltanissetta, Castelvetrano, Enna, Erice, Marsala, Messina, Milazzo, Noto, Piana Degli Albanesi, Prizzi, Ragusa, Scicli, and Trapani.

-In the third week of May, the beautiful Baroque city of Noto transforms with the floral designs across its main street for the Infiorata Festival.
+In the third week of May, Noto’s beautiful Baroque city transforms with the floral designs across its main street for the Infiorata Festival.
 And the Greek Classical Theatre Festival takes place across May and June, with a selection of classic plays in Siracusa.

 Where to Stay:

 What a fantastic time to experience the stunning and spectacular UNESCO towns of Noto and Ibla, with its Baroque architecture.
-From fabulous beachfront villas to exclusive villas with pools, we have some great holiday homes in these locations.
+We have some great holiday homes in these locations from fabulous beachfront villas to exclusive villas with pools.

 What to Pack:

 Despite spring being much cooler than summer, the UV rating is still extremely high compared to the UK and other parts of Europe.
-The rating is seven on April, 8 in May and 9 in June, so bringing a high factor of sun cream and protective UV accessories such as sunglasses is essential.
+The Best Times to Visit Sicily the rating is seven on April, 8 in May and 9 in June, so bringing high sun cream and protective UV accessories such as sunglasses is essential.
 If you intend on hiking, sightseeing or spending a lot of time outdoors, an umbrella or a lightweight waterproof may be needed for April.
 However, if it does happen to rain, it will unlikely last very long.

 July & August

-Summer is the most popular time to visit Sicily.
+Summer is The Best Times to Visit Sicily.
 Holidaymakers and beach lovers flock here in their thousands every year, and everyone wants the same thing – sun, sea and sand.
 They’ll find plenty of it too.
 With over 1,000 kilometres of shoreline and some of the most beautiful white-sand beaches in the Med, Sicily is perfect as a summer destination.